Mount Karangahake Summit Walk

-From the car park above, you’ll be able to see the trig at the summit you’re about to climb.
+From the car park above, you’ll be able to see the summit you’re about to climb.

 Crossing the first swing bridge, head towards the green signs where several tracks diverge.
 We’ll be taking the upper right-hand trail, the Scotsman Gully track.
 This is a short trail less than 1km long that follows a small stream which you’ll cross via some large rocks.
+One stream crossing here.
 It’s a nice intro to the walk.

 After the Scotsman Gully turn left onto the 4WD path.
 After 800 metres or so, you’ll see a right-hand turn which we take.
 This part of the trail is in good condition, you can feel the forest closing in around you.

 The incline is starting to get a little steeper on this section.
 You’ll see a track splitting off to the left.
 We carry on straight.
 Continuing on up to the summit, taking in the stunning views as far as the eyes can see towards the Coromandel and Kaimai.
 The plains are vast and never ending - yet the ocean is visible in the distance.
-We have a well deserved food and drink break with time to take our photos of the views and selfies by the Trig.
+We have a well deserved food and drink break with time to take photos of the views.
 On our return we will return the same way.
 This is much safer on the knees and not so slippery if we have had wet weather.

 Medium to high level of fitness required to be able to keep up with the group.
 Track experience preferred.
 It is a constant climb and will test your cardio.

-Please bring suitable walking shoes, walking poles recommended, jacket and food for our lunch break at the Trig.
+Please bring suitable walking shoes, walking poles recommended, jacket and food for our lunch break at the Summit.